teekenl/PI-value-prediction-Monte-Carlo-Concept-/Readme.txt

 3. The reason to affect the accuracy of PI values:
    The number of point to generate
    The number of time of iterations
-   The size of circle: If the circle has 80% size or area of grid will product the most accurate result.
+   The size of circle: If the circle has 80% size or area of grid will produce the most accurate result.

 Step to run